apostrophecms/docs/docs/custom-page-types.md

 * Every page type needs a module to hold its configuration.
 * The template for the page lives inside that module.
 * Note the `extend` property.
-We need this property because we are creating a new module that extends (subclasses.md) a core apostrophe module. `@apostrophecms/page-type` is the "base class" for page type modules. *We didn't need it when configuring the home page because that module already exists in the core.*
+We need this property because we are creating a new module that extends (subclasses.md) a core apostrophe module. `@apostrophecms/page-type` is the "base class" for page type modules. *We don't need it when customizing the home page configuration because that module already exists in the core.*
 * Every editable content area must be a configured field in the appropriate module, and the template just pulls it into the page.